Joseline Haizel-Cobbina, MBChB, MPH

 Program Manager, Vanderbilt Global Neurosurgery Program

-Originally from Ghana, Josie received her a bachelor’s degree in Human Biology and her medical degree from the Kwame Nkrumah University of Science and Technology in 2015 and worked as a medical officer in low-resource settings for 3 years before moving to the United States.
-She obtained her MPH degree in Public Health Administration and Policy with a minor in Health Equity at the University of Minnesota School of Public Health in 2020.
-Josie’s clinical and public health interests are in neurosurgery and eliminating health disparities which well aligns with her work as the Program Manager for the VGNP.
+Originally from Ghana, Josie received her bachelor’s degree in Human Biology and her medical degree from the Kwame Nkrumah University of Science and Technology in 2015.
+She worked as a medical officer in low-resource settings for three years before moving to the United States.
+She obtained her master's degree in Public Health Administration and Policy with a minor in Health Equity at the University of Minnesota School of Public Health in 2020.
+Josie’s clinical and public health interests are in neurosurgery and improving access to health care for all, which well align with her work as the Program Manager for the VGNP.